RuihanGao/2019Summer/README.md

 ## 6.21
 1. Group meeting [EWRL18 tutorial on safe RL](https://las.inf.ethz.ch/files/ewrl18_SafeRL_tutorial.pdf)
-2. Set up new desktop
+2. Set up new desktop.
+Boot program [Legacy VS UEFI](https://phoenixts.com/blog/uefi-vs-legacy-bios/)
 3. Big group meeting at Robotics Lab
 4. Finish collecting 50000 data points of \[current position, upper&lower boundary], train a model and compare with MPC safe controller. have 5 (fewer) points violating safety constraint, and the "switching" controller seems to work much smoothier than CNN learnt from ref traj.
 However, when I use the five MPC controller o\p to retrain the model, it flies to sky.